huynguyenbao/huynguyenbao.github.io/_posts/2022-09-11-variational-methods-denoising.md

 * The structure of $f$ should be *similar as possible* to that of $u$.
 * $f$ should be *spatially smooth*.

-With the two above assumptions we can derive an energy function to find $f$:
+With the two above assumptions, we can derive an energy function to find $f$:

 $$\begin{align}
   E(f, u) &= E_\text{structure}(f, u) + E_\text{smoothness}(f) \\